TeodorsKerimovs/aalto_conv_rev/README.md

 NOTE - The 'dsp' and 'modules' folders were provided by NeuralDSP as a part of the course and can be found on their repo https://github.com/Neural-DSP/modern-rt-audio-course.
 For our purpose, we mainly edited the RingMod file found in the 'dsp' folder.

-Check video of guitar through piano: https://youtu.be/HHMxToesaio?si=dpGqXeFrmIIUOL0M
+Check out video of guitar through piano: https://youtu.be/HHMxToesaio?si=dpGqXeFrmIIUOL0M